apache/cloudstack-docs-admin/source/administration.rst

    All the VPC that you have created for the account is listed in the page.

-   Note
-   ----

-   The end users can see their own VPCs, while root and domain admin can see any VPC they are authorized to see.
+   .. note:: The end users can see their own VPCs, while root and domain admin can see any VPC they are authorized to see.

 #.